mlochbaum/BQN/doc/enclose.md

 # Enclose

-The function enclose creates a unit array whose only element is `𝕩`.
+The function Enclose creates a unit array whose only element is `𝕩`.

         < "xyz"